 What is 5G?

-5G is the 5th generation of cellular networks and is a global wireless standard after 1G, 2G, 3G, and 4G networks.
-With speed up to 100 times more than 4G, it is designed to connect virtually everyone and everything, including machines, objects, and devices, opening up previously impossible opportunities for people and businesses.
+5G is the 5th generation of cellular networks.
+It is the global wireless standard after 1G, 2G, 3G, and 4G networks.
+With speed up to 100 times more than 4G, it is designed to connect virtually everyone and everything; including machines, objects, and devices, opening up previously impossible opportunities for people and businesses.

 5G offers higher multi-Gbps peak data speeds, ultra-low latency, greater reliability, enormous network capacity, greater availability, and a significantly more consistent user experience to more users.
 It operates on the same radio frequencies currently used for smartphones, on your Wi-Fi networks and in satellite communications.

 For users, these features translate into a host of tangible benefits:

 – High speeds let users download movies, music and videos in seconds, not minutes.
 The 20 Gbps speed enables organisations to use these for office services, including automation, advanced web conferencing, etc., while offering substantial time savings in downloads.

 – The low latency of 5G makes it compatible with newer applications such as AI, IoT, and virtual reality.
 The user experience is enhanced as mobile phone users can open a webpage and browse conveniently and use several ways to access the internet for important information.

 – The increased network capacity of 5G allows companies to navigate cellular and Wi-Fi wireless strategies, leading to better performance.
 It also provides methods to access the internet with high efficiency.

 – Increased bandwidth – one of the highlights of 5G – supports the speedy transfer of data and offers mobile phone users faster connections due to more bandwidth.